 Freezing water conditions are enough to destroy crayfish habitat and that’s a main reason they thrive in rivers of moving water.
 During the day, they nestle underneath rocks and hide from predators.
 Crayfish are on the feeding menu of a lot of larger animals.
 Lots of species of fish, birds, alligators, and more.
 During the battle of eating, the crayfish actually escapes quite often due to its very fast swim speeds from its rear tail.
 They snap their very strong rear tail and are no where to be found by the predator.

 The water bottoms and water floors are where crayfish spend all of their time.
 They are somewhat lazy when it comes to finding food so whatever is easiest will work.
-Anything decaying at the bottom or near is a great eat meal for them.
+Anything decaying at the bottom or near is a great meal for them.
 Dead insects, worms, algae types, dead fish, and so forth.
-If you can think of something that is worth eating on the water bottoms..
-Crawdads will feast on it.
+If you can think of something that is worth eating on the water bottoms… Crawdads will eat it up very fast.
+They are constantly battling with other bottom feeders like catfish so they must move quick.

 Due to how fast crayfish actually are, they will even catch live fish that are found right in front of them.
-You commonly hear the horror story of the crayfish in an aquarium and killing the “ever so beautiful angel fish.”
+You commonly hear the horror story of the crayfish in an aquarium and killing the “ever so beautiful angelfish.”
 It’s somewhat rare for them to kill live fish but if the kill is easy enough for them… they will jump on the occasion.
 A very smart technique if you ask me.
 Why not use the least amount of effort possible when trying to get your next meal.
-Some would call it lazy, but I call it “smart.”

 Don’t be too afraid of the crawfish because their pinchers do hurt but it’s not going to make you cry or anything.
 Finding crayfish in the lake is actually a lot of fun and you will enjoy it and look back as a childhood memory that your father and your siblings did together.
 I actually have the same childhood memory and to this day I still have it and my father passed away a couple of years ago and it was a lot of fun for us to do.